-Given a unified semantics for the LoT operators, logical consequences may be evaluated using formal methods as demonstrated by the model-checker.
-By contrast, attempting to develop a unified semantics and logic without implementing the semantics programmatically makes evaluating logical consequences impractical to carry out by traditional methods, writing semantic proofs by hand.
-See software for further details on the programmatic methodology that I have developed to support the development of a unified semantics and logic for the LoT operators.
+Given a unified semantics for the Logos, logical consequences may be evaluated with the model-checker.
+By contrast, attempting to develop a unified semantics and logic makes evaluating logical consequences impractical to carry out by hand.
+See software for further details on the packages and programmatic methodology that I am developing to support support this project.

 Formal Verification

-In addition to providing a unified semantic framework for interpreting LoT operators, I am working to unify the logics employed in formal methods by identifying the following as subsystems given the expressive resources provided by the LoT:
+In addition to providing a unified semantic framework for interpreting the Logos, I am working to unify a number of logics employed in formal methods by identifying the following as subsystems of the Logos:

 In addition to modeling system behavior and verifying software, this project is motivated by applications in AI Safety.
 In analogy, formal verification is to generative AI as the critical mind is to the creative.
 By working to integrate these counterpoising elements, I aim to contribute to the development of trustworthy AI systems that will support rather than thwart a safe digital future.